 Reordering and deactivating search terms allows you to continuously recalculate results, gaining valuable insight into the impact of each individual search term and the total results.

-DISCO gives you the power to quickly and easily modify search terms and recalculate counts along with the ability to preview your search results.
-Once DISCO has calculated your results, certain results numbers will be underlined -- these are hyperlinks which can be used to create searches using you selected syntax.
+DISCO Review gives you the power to quickly and easily modify search terms and recalculate counts, along with the ability to preview your search results.
+Once DISCO Review has calculated your results, certain results' numbers will be underlined; these are hyperlinks that can be used to create searches using your selected syntax.

-For example, if you want to see the search results for only the unique documents for the term agreement*, you can click on the Unique hyperlink (15) and DISCO will run that search.
-The syntax of your search will be displayed in the Search Bar on the Home Screen and the results will appear in the List View.
+For example, if you want to see the search results for only the unique documents for the term agreement*, click the 15 in the UNIQUE column and DISCO Review will run that search.
+The syntax of the search will be displayed in the search bar on the home page and the results will appear in the list view.

-In addition to being able to run searches on the term level, you can run searches on your cumulative documents total and cumulative documents with family total.
-Click the hyperlink and DISCO will bring up your syntax and results.
+In addition to being able to run searches on the term level, you can run searches on the cumulative documents total and the cumulative documents with family total.
+Click the hyperlink and DISCO Review will bring up your syntax and results.

-If you need to create a report of your search term results, you can simply go to the Download Report button at the top right of your Search Term Report screen.
-The report can be downloaded in PDF or Excel format.
+If you need to create a report of your search term results, click the Download Report button to download it in PDF or Excel format.

-Choose to download to PDF to get a formatted report which includes all calculations performed for all active search terms.
-The downloaded report will include the name of the database being searched, the person who last calculated the report along with the date and time the downloaded reported was created.
+The PDF version is a formatted report that includes all calculations performed for all active search terms.
+The downloaded report will include the name of the database being searched, the person who last calculated the report, and the date and time the downloaded reported was created.

-Choose to export your Search Term Report to Excel to create your own custom report based on DISCO’s calculations.
-Again, DISCO will export out all results for all active searches.
+The Excel version will be a custom report based on DISCO Review’s calculations.
+Again, DISCO Review will export all results for all active searches.

-If you want to modify a particular Search Term Report without impacting the original, or if you want to apply the same set of search terms to a different set of documents (scope), copying the existing report will meet your needs.
-To create a copy of a report, click on the Copy this report button located at the top right of the Search Term Report screen.
+If you want to modify a particular search term report without impacting the original, or if you want to apply the same set of search terms to a different set of documents (scope), click the Copy this report icon to copy the existing report.

-DISCO will create a new Search Term Report that copies the original report’s name, scope and all active and inactive search terms, all of which can be easily updated.
+DISCO Review will create a new search term report that copies the original report’s name, scope, and all active and inactive search terms, all of which can be easily updated.

-Finally, to access the Search Term Reports Management Screen, click on the Search Term Reports hyperlink.
+Finally, to access the search term reports management screen, click the Search Term Reports hyperlink.

-On the Search Term Reports Management Screen you will find cards displaying helpful information on each Search Term Report created, including scope, date, and time last calculated along with total counts.
+On the search term reports management screen you will find cards displaying helpful information about each search term report created, including scope, date, and time last calculated along with total counts.
 From this screen you can open and modify a report, export the results to PDF or Excel, or delete.